AkhilSuresh-2000/TaskApp/README.md

 # TaskApp
-This app allows the user to save tasks in  a MySQL database.
+This app allows the user to save tasks.
+The was developed using Xamerin and uses MySQL database to store data.